yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 CDs typically differ from savings accounts in that the CD has a specific, fixed term before money can be withdrawn without penalty and generally higher interest rates.

+* Negotiable Certificate of Deposit (NCD) (可转让大额存单)

+CDs are fixed of maturity and ownership.
+NCDs are flexible in terms of maturity date, ownership and interest rate.

 * Commercial Paper (商業票據)

 Commercial paper is an unsecured promissory note with a fixed maturity of usually less than 270 days.